kieran-l-jimenez/jimenez-cop3330-assignment4part2/readme.md

 "All" - Display every task within this list.
 "Complete" - Display every task marked "Complete".
 "Incomplete" - Display every task marked "Incomplete".
+Press "Show List" to update the tasks displayed.

    Bottom: Text Fields & "Add Item" Button -
 "Item Description" Field: Enter a description of a new task to be added to the To Do List.